cecilartavion/Random_State_Generator/README.md

 55 -- Wisconsin,
 56 -- Wyoming.
 Both Alaska and Hawaii are not included because of contiguity complications.
-- `state_specs`: This argument is a tuple of length 2 with binary elements.
-Exactly one of the elements in the tuple must be True.
-	- The 1st element in `state_specs` represents the variable 'state_shape'.
-	In particular, if 'state_shape' is True, then the coordinates for the grid locations will form an approximate shape of a state based on the 'mean_samples_per_state' value.
-	Note that when 'state_shape' is set to True, the 3rd element in `state_parameters` will indicate the state for which the program will approximate the shape of a state.
-	That means the distributions of population can be applied to the particular shape of a different state, thus allowing for the ability to determine the effects of shape and distribution on the state.
-	- The 2nd element in `state_specs` represents the variable 'build_state'.
-	In particular, if 'build_state' is True, then the state will be built randomly according to the directions provided by the 3rd element in `state_parameters`.
-	Again, note that the 3rd element in `state_parameters` will indicate directions for how to build the state.
 - `state_parameters`: This argument is a tuple of length 3.
 The purpose of the 3rd element in the tuple will change depending on whether the 1st or 2nd element of `state_specs` is true.
 	- The 1st element in `state_parameters` represents the variable 'mean_samples_per_state' which is a non-negative integer.